withastro/docs/src/pages/en/guides/content-collections.md

 ## Defining a collection schema

 Schemas are an optional way to enforce frontmatter types in a collection.
-Astro uses [Zod](https://github.com/colinhacks/zod) to validate your frontmatter with schemas as [Zod objects](https://github.com/colinhacks/zod#objects).
+Astro uses [Zod](https://github.com/colinhacks/zod) to validate your frontmatter with schemas in the form of [Zod objects](https://github.com/colinhacks/zod#objects).

 To configure schemas, create a `src/content/config.{js|mjs|ts}` file.
 This file should: